populse_mia.data_manager package

 removeSavedProject(path)[source]

-Removes a saved project from the saved_projects.yml file.
+Removes a project path from pathsList and updates the file.

 Parameters: